jpetrucciani/nix/hosts/README.md

 # hosts

-This directory contains my NixOS configurations for each of my NixOS machines, as well as a `common.nix` file that contains shared configurations for all of my NixOS machines.
+This directory contains my nixos configurations for each of my nixos machines, as well as a `common.nix` file that contains shared configurations for all of my nixos machines.

 ---